ashiqur-shohan/Learn-Match---API/README.md

 ### Dashboard
 - `GET /api/dashboard/stats/`: Retrieve dashboard statistics (total teachers, applications, live tuitions)

+## Deployment

+This project is deployed using [Render](https://render.com).
+To deploy your own instance of Learn Match, follow these steps:

+1. **Prerequisites**
+   - A Render account
+   - Your project pushed to a Git repository (GitHub, GitLab, or Bitbucket)

+2. **Setup on Render**
+   - Log in to your Render dashboard
+   - Click on "New +" and select "Web Service"
+   - Connect your Git repository
+   - Select the branch you want to deploy

+3. **Configuration**
+   - Set the Environment to "Python"
+   - Set the Build Command to `pip install -r requirements.txt`
+   - Set the Start Command to `python manage.py runserver 0.0.0.0:80`

+4. **Environment Variables**
+   - Add the following environment variables:
+     - `DEBUG`: Set to `False` for production
+     - `SECRET_KEY`: Your Django secret key
+     - `ALLOWED_HOSTS`: Add your Render URL and any custom domains

+5. **Database Setup**
+   - If using Render's PostgreSQL, add the `DATABASE_URL` to your environment variables
+   - Run migrations manually or add a build script

+6. **Static Files**
+   - Set up static file serving through Render or a CDN

+7. **Custom Domain (Optional)**
+   - Add your custom domain in the Render dashboard
+   - Update your DNS settings as per Render's instructions

+For more detailed instructions, refer to Render's [Python deployment guide](https://render.com/docs/deploy-python).

+**Note:** Make sure to update your `settings.py` file to use environment variables for sensitive information and to accommodate the production environment.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.